Marcofianchini/SPLAS-1.1/README.md

 * For further details see the PhD Thesis by Marco De Pasquale, "The role of plankton size in community structure, biodiversity and biogeochemical fluxes: a modeling approach" (2018).
   If you would like to use this code for further development or modifications/adaptations to your scope, please give credits to this work.
+* For further details see the Master's degree Thesis by Marco Fianchini, "The role of light in community structure, biodiversity and biogeochemical fluxes: a modeling approach"         (2021).
+  If you would like to use this code for further development or modifications/adaptations to your scope, please give credits to this work.
 * For the technical part, try to use the libraries reported in the section above ("Set-up of the model") which make up the two possible environments that were used to conduct the experiments reported in the thesis.
 Since such experiments were finished at the end of 2017, if using those libraries is not possible for some reason, or if updates with breaking changes have been released meantime...well, good luck with that!
   UPDATE 07/2021 it still works but the warning for the future remains.
-* For further details see the Master's degree Thesis by Marco Fianchini, "The role of light in community structure, biodiversity and biogeochemical fluxes: a modeling approach" (2021).
-  If you would like to use this code for further development or modifications/adaptations to your scope, please give credits to this works.

 ### Contacts ###